Financial bids for half a dozen CPSEs to be invited in Dec-Jan: DIPAM | Business

 The secretary said that post the experience of Air India sale, going forward the privatisation of CPSEs can be accomplished faster.
 Cooperation from the private sector is also required.
 They too have a role to play so that they bid for the CPSEs which are on sale, he said.

-“We are moving towards a situation in privatization, where it is not only in policy but also in action,” said Pandey.
+“We are moving towards a situation in privatisation, where it is not only in policy but also in action,” said Pandey.
+Commenting on the new PSE policy, Pandey added that it is a “very bold and clear policy by the government and its implementation would require private sector participation”.

+Pandey further mentioned that Prime Minister’s clarion call was to streamline and simplify processes, which would lead to faster conclusions of financial bidding transactions and the private sector will have an important role to play in this regard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)